 On the islands are stunning beachside bungalows, villas in the sea, and upmarket resorts.
 Here you can expect room rated to start from USD 25 upwards.

-Accommodations in the National Parks, the jungles, or dive sites are at their minimal with shared open-plan dorms and basic shared toilets.
+Accommodations in the National Parks, the jungles, or dive sites are minimal, with shared open-plan dorms and basic shared toilets.

-For a memorable experience, you might find some bucket showers and fall asleep under mosquitos nets under a canopy of stars.
+For a memorable experience, you might find some bucket showers and fall asleep under mosquito nets under a canopy of stars.

-Best Places to go for a holiday in Malaysia are Street Food Stalls
+The best places to go for a holiday in Malaysia are Street Food Stalls.

 If you love carbs, you will enjoy all the lovely spices and red hot curries that go so deliciously with white rice, bread, and Naans.

-You’ll find 24-hour Mamak restaurants, Chinese rice dishes, Indian curries, and Malay kueh and noodle dishes that are tantalizing and mouthwatering.
+You’ll find 24-hour Mamak restaurants, Chinese rice dishes, Indian curries, and Malay kueh and noodle dishes that are tempting and mouthwatering.

-For seafood lovers, try fresh crabs, shellfish, prawns, and fish for plain steaming or grilling.
+For seafood lovers, try fresh crabs, shellfish, prawns, and fish for straightforward steaming or grilling.